bf-software/import-helper/README.md

 ### Show All ┊ `*`

-Shows all modules, and symbols available to your project (only available in Step 1 of Import Helper)
+Shows all modules and symbols available to your project (only available in Step 1 of Import Helper)

 ### Show All Modules ┊ `'*`